A blood transfusion is a safe, common procedure in which blood is given to you through an intravenous (IV) line in one of your blood vessels.

 If you choose to use your own blood, you will need to have blood drawn one or more times prior to the surgery.
 A blood bank will store your blood for your use.

 Researchers are trying to find ways to make blood.
-Currently, no man-made alternative to human blood exists.
+There's currently no man-made alternative to human blood.
 However, researchers have developed medicines that may help do the job of some blood parts.

-For example, some people who have kidney problems take a medicine called erythropoietin.
-This medicine helps their bodies make more red blood cells.
-As a result, they may need fewer blood transfusions.
+For example, some people who have kidney problems can now take a medicine called erythropoietin that helps their bodies make more red blood cells.
+This means they may need fewer blood transfusions.

 Surgeons try to reduce the amount of blood lost during surgery so that fewer patients need blood transfusions.
 Sometimes they can collect and reuse the blood for the patient.